This is a very long book; contents A Family Affair is a summary that will give you some idea

-From a publisher's point of view, the move to ebooks is a gift of manna; no more highstreet bookshop costs; no more returns; no transport costs; profit, profit, profit.
+From a publisher's point of view, the move to eBooks is a gift of manna; no more highstreet bookshop costs; no more returns; no transport costs; profit, from beginning to end.

 "Today you are You, that is truer than true.
 There is no one alive who is Youer than You."